Apple Chutney Recipe

 - Add the brown sugar to the pan and stir until fully dissolved.

-- Bring to the boil uncovered and then lower the heat and allow the chutney to simmer and reduce for several hours until it becomes thick and glossy (a spoon run through the mixture should leave a trail that takes a second or two to disappear).
+- Bring to a boil uncovered and then lower the heat and allow the chutney to simmer and reduce for several hours until it becomes thick and glossy (a spoon run through the mixture should leave a trail that takes a second or two to disappear).
 Stir occasionally to prevent sticking (as the liquid reduces, you will need to stir more frequently.)

-- Meanwhile, wash all of the other utensils, jars etc.
+- Meanwhile, wash all of the other utensils, jars, etc.

 - Place the jars and the stainless steel jam funnel the correct way up on a baking tray and place in the oven at 140 degree Celsius for about 15 to 20 minutes to sterilise.